webplatform/docs/svg/tutorials/smarter_svg_animation/index.md

 [[svg/attributes/to|'''to''']] values are interpreted in terms relative to the element's original value.
-In this case, the circle's [[svg/attributes/cx|'''cx''']] is 150, so the animation starts there and ends at that value plus 100, or 250.
+In this case, the circle's [[svg/attributes/cx|'''cx''']] is 150, so the animation starts there and ends at that value plus 100, resulting in 250.

-When you set the [[svg/attributes/accumulate|'''accumulate''']] attribute to '''sum''', each of the animation's repetitions build upon the previous value.
+When you set the [[svg/attributes/accumulate|'''accumulate''']] attribute to '''sum''', each of the animation's repetitions builds upon the previous value.
 In this case, it proceeds from 150 to 250, 350, then 450.

 Notice also that the [[svg/attributes/begin|'''begin''']] does not specify a time value, but instead responds when users click on the